fedir/fedir.github.com/_posts/2013-10-03-making-fedext-s-flexforms-aka-fluidcontent-with-typo3-4.5-lts.md

 5. Add a Fluid content element on a test page.
 Choose the type of Bootstrap Elements.

-6. Test modifications of template.
+6. make modifications of the template to test.

 ### References